riazarbi/datasci-quant/README.md

 # datasci-quant

-This repository contains code to conduct quantitative analysis on stocks in the S&P 500.
+This repository contains code to conduct quantitative analysis on constituents of the S&P 500.
 The focus is on conducting automated fundamental analysis of stocks in a manner that is free of survivorship bias.

-The objective of these analyses is the creation of investment portfolios that outperform the S&P 500 over the long run - that is, a horizon greater than 5 years.
+The ultimate objective is to create investment portfolios that outperform the S&P 500 over the long run - that is, a horizon greater than 5 years.

 ## Required Resources